-Lindex understood the value that Google and Google Maps bring to companies like theirs but the sheer volume of information across their stores was overwhelming to update and maintain manually.
-They turned to PinMeTo’s Places Manager as a solution and within the first 8 months not only had they set up each and every one of their 400+ stores on Google, they had also made over 13,000 updates to individual data fields.
-That’s 13,000 details like phone number, opening hours, address, or latitude and longitude that could have misled their customers.
+Within the first eight months with PinMeTo, Lindex had not only set up each and every one of their 400+ stores on Google, they had also made over 13,000 updates to individual data fields.
+These were 13,000 incorrect details such as phone numbers, opening hours, addresses, or latitude and longitude that could have mislead potential customers.

-Ensuring that this vast amount of information was correct resulted in strong month on month increases in Google Maps views and Google search views.
-The largest increase by far was views of Lindex stores on Google Maps where views increased by 544% from 187,000 to 1,205,000 monthly views!
-One of the reasons for this large increase was the addition of a Google Maps section of nearby stores right in the Google search results (see figure below).
+Lindex work through PinMeTo has generated strong month on month increases in Google Maps views and Google search views.
+The largest increase by far was views of Lindex stores on Google Maps where it increased by 544% from 187,000 to 1,205,000 monthly views.

-In addition to knowing that their customers would find correct data when they searched for Lindex on Google, the company also benefited from a 41% increase in “indirect search views”.
+The company also benefited from a 41% increase in “indirect search views”.
 Indirect searches mean that a person searched for a category such as fashion, an item such as shoes or pants, or searched for clothing stores nearby.
 What makes these indirect search views so valuable is that they are searches where a customer hasn’t decided on a provider yet.
-In other words, they want something, but haven’t made a decision on where to go. (see figure below)
+In other words, they want something, but haven’t made a decision on where to go.